center-key/rev-web-assets/README.md

    filename:        string,          //source filename of asset file
    canonical:       string,          //normalized path used to lookup asset in manifest
    canonicalFolder: string,          //directory of the normalized path of the asset file
-   isHtml:          boolean,         //true if the asset file is HTML
+   isHtml:          boolean,         //asset file is HTML
-   isCss:           boolean,         //true if the asset file is CSS
+   isCss:           boolean,         //asset file is CSS
    bytes:           number | null,   //asset file size
    hash:            string | null,   //eight-digit cache busting hex humber that changes if the asset changes
    hashedFilename:  string | null,   //filename of the asset with hash inserted before the file extension